lorikayman/RebisTheory/rebis_theory.md

 Lord Vanaduke became an immortal giant after his initial transformation by Vog and due to this Firestorm Citadel has been burning for at least thousand of years.
 We know that Lord Vanaduke has power over flame souls and his mask, to which we will return soon, as it has another flame soul, behaving seemingly as a standalone entity, and stated to be Vanaduke's source of power: `Our sensors show the mask is a source of power as well as a potential weakness` ([Monstrous Codex: Lord Vanaduke](https://wiki.spiralknights.com/Firestorm_Citadel/Throne_Room)).
 There is also armor, which seems to be transformed with the wielder itself, having large chains holding it together, similar to a cage in both instances of Lord Vanaduke.
 We point out those element as we will return to them one more time in the context of a [dedicated analysis of Shadow Firestorm Citadel](#true-citadel-of-almirian-empire).

-Finally, [Dark Embers](https://wiki.spiralknights.com/Dark_Ember) can be made without descending into the Shadow Lairs.
+Finally, [Dark Ember](https://wiki.spiralknights.com/Dark_Ember) _can be acquired without descending into the Shadow Lairs_.
 [Dark Ember's](https://wiki.spiralknights.com/Dark_Ember) description states: `A mote of burning energy salvaged from Lord Vanaduke's throne room.
 It slowly smolders with a sinister intensity, creating an almost hypnotic trance when gazed upon for any length of time`.
-This description is vague, as it does not attribute to any version of the Citadel, but, as the inventory icon depicts it as purple, we lean to attribute it to darkfire.
-Yet, there are no known laws, apart from themes, which would forbid dark embers to be present in the regular Citadel.
+This description is vague, as it does not attribute to any version of the Citadel, but, as the inventory icon depicts it as purple mote, _we attribute it to the source of darkfire_.
+Yet, there are no known laws, apart from themes, which would forbid dark embers to be present in the regular Citadel, as the color of Firestorm Citadel is of regular, red fire, albeit referred by Nature Sprites as Shadow Fire.

 Another instance of purple flame is seen across Moorcroft Manor in floating fire bowls.
-Weather it is the same as the dark ember is unknown, but it would plausible, since those same embers are found across Shadow Firestorm Citadel.
-As far as specificity of those elements goes, it can be a simple asset reuse, similar to [Skylark's secondary generator](#skylark).
+Weather it is the same dark ember is unknown, but it would plausible, since those same embers are found across Shadow Firestorm Citadel.
+As far as specificity of those elements goes, it can be an asset reuse, similar to [Skylark's secondary generator](#skylark).

 Due to those factors, as well as unknown canonicity of Shadow Firestorm Citadel, we need to work through each instance of purple color carefully and through multiple iteration as we gather more information on the metaphysics.

 These factors make us think of Vog's curse being still unfamiliar to Spiral Order, only seen experienced directly through the properties of [Fang of Vog](https://wiki.spiralknights.com/Fang_of_Vog), while curse status effect represents a greater Curse, a more widespread and afflicting Spiral Knights as a game mechanic.
-But, both have a distinct, cracked or shattered design on the afflicted entities, be it equipment or creatures.
+Both have a distinct, cracked or shattered design on the afflicted entities, be it equipment or creatures.

-In this distinction, we may suggest for now, that there are 2 curses - one of fire of Vog, and the other of the same nature as seen outside of the Citadel.
+In this distinction, we may suggest for now, that _there are 2 curses - one of fire of Vog, and the other of the same nature as seen outside of the Citadel_.
 Both of those curses originate from the Underworld and are capable of trapping or binding souls and inflict undeath onto creatures of material realm, a form of cursed immortality, as in earlier instances of this phenomenon.

 This can be further affirmed by the description of Citadel being cursed, __as if the curse was applied externally__, rather than an emergent property of the prior.
 This fits with the design of Carnavons, as _they have a crudely drawn curse symbol drawn on their Blackened Crest_ - __someone had to draw it__.
 But, it is unknown weather this mark and the dread seal is the source of curse, or even their general role.
 We are yet to cover them in the context of Black Kats and Kat Tribe.

-Then, by the fact of Citadel being cursed, we can suggest, that Slag Walkers became Carnavons through this curse.
+Then, by the fact of Citadel being cursed, we can suggest, that Slag Walkers became Carnavons through this curse, and, as both wear armor, we have previously attributed both to the Almirian army.

 Not all members of legion of Almire are burning in darkfire, leaving crusaders and royal guards as ones transformed through Lord Vanaduke's initial arrival from the mountains, as they retain their color scheme.

-Those factor seems to us as a bridge between this type of curse and dark matter.
-Darkfire could be in that context a unique phenomenon emerging from Underworld fire's.
+Those factor seems to us as an initial bridge between those types of curse and dark matter.
+Darkfire could be considered in that context a unique phenomenon emerging from Underworld fires.
 Then, is Shadow Fire the same phenomenon as Darkfire?

 While Shadow Fire had its own design, acknowledged by Nature Sprites, darkfire is explicitly purple and remains as such through the information gathered from the designs of Shadow Firestorm Citadel and Dark Embers.
-As far as we can be aware, there are multiple sources of purple fire, including a burning dark matter, which is a significant source of confusion for us.
+As far as we can be aware, there are multiple sources of purple fire, including a burning dark embers, which are a significant source of confusion for us.

-This leaves us with 2 explanations or proposals:
+This leaves us with 2 initial proposals:

-- Darkfire is the same pink fire that accompanies trojans of tier 2 and 3, as well as Arkus, and fire bowls of Moorcroft Manor, and Shadow Firestorm Citadel.
-This assumption is based on prior design similarities across all of those subjects, albeit with slight color variations.
+- Darkfire is the same pink fire that accompanies trojans of tier 2 and 3, as well as Arkus, Carnavons, and fire bowls of Moorcroft Manor, as well as of Shadow Firestorm Citadel.

+    This proposal is based on prior design similarities across all of those subjects, albeit with slight color variations.
 - Darkfire is the result of 2 curses merging - giving to Vog's fires this curse-bearing or curse-inflicting property, different from a transformative fiery curse, as one seen across Legion of Almire.

     And, as this purple curse seems to be far more widespread and as only it has the connection to the evil eye, and adopted it as its symbol among Spiral Order, as well as presence of Underworld's cultural imprint - in case of Tortomega.

-  Another argument fot this explanation is based on the design of fire souls of the Darkfire Vanaduke's mask - no such color is present across Cradle so far, combining both fiery aspect of Lord Vanaduke, but also being color-coded and curse-bearing element.
-This orb of fire, in fact, could be the very darkfire, distinct from dark embers, which are explicitly purple, thematically fitting to reddish color of curse [found prior in the collapsed grim gates](#grim-gates-portal-collapse).
+    Another argument fot this explanation is based on the design of a unique fire soul behind Darkfire Lord Vanaduke's mask - no such color is present across Cradle so far - of red-pink curse aura and purple core, combining both fiery aspect of Lord Vanaduke, but also being color-coded as curse-bearing element.

+    This orb of fire, as far as curse color-coded fire allows, could be a distinct presence of curse, separate from dark embers, which are explicitly purple, but thematically fitting to reddish color of curse [found prior in the collapsed grim gates](#grim-gates-portal-collapse).

 It is also important to note, that Dark Ember, being the boss trophy, was added [after](https://wiki.spiralknights.com/Release_Notes_2012-12-12) [introduction](https://wiki.spiralknights.com/Release_Notes_2011-10-19) of Shadow Lairs, with nearly a year of a gap.
 So far we will only hold onto this information until [reaching analysis of Shadow Lairs](#shadow-lairs).

-Considering many instances of unreliable narrations so far, even with cases such as Nameless Realm, while is named once, darkfire, due to Vanaduke's mask argument and existence of Darkfire Vanaduke, darkfire seems to us as a distinct phenomenon, attributed to dark embers.
+Considering many instances of unreliable narrations so far, even with cases such as Nameless Realm, while is named once, darkfire, due to Vanaduke's mask argument and existence of Darkfire Lord Vanaduke, darkfire seems to us as a distinct phenomenon, attributed to dark embers.
 And, as latter are specified as `A mote of burning energy salvaged from Lord Vanaduke's throne room.
 It slowly smolders with a sinister intensity, creating an almost hypnotic trance when gazed upon for any length of time` ([Dark Ember](https://wiki.spiralknights.com/Dark_Ember)), we have to look into the canon of the events involving traversal of [Shadow Firestorm Citadel](#true-citadel-of-almirian-empire).

-On the other hand, none of other boss trophies relate to Shadow counterparts, so this would potentially mean, that the purple curse was already present in the Firestorm Citadel, at least in the Throne Room.

-This, of course, ties with the greater concept of the placement of the Shadow Lairs into the later timeline, so, to avoid it for now, we would stop at the idea of Dark Ember being connected to darkfire, distinct from shadow fire, but keeping in mind a possibility of being metaphysically related to all of the above encounters of purple fire.

 As of now, we propose that both of those curses have underlying common nature, emerging from the Underworld, as well as its deities:

 - Vog's curse gives the curse-bearer power to exist beyond regular laws of their species, the case of Isorians it is Lord Vanaduke.

-    Lord Vanaduke had transcended ages while being bound to his armor, and capable of upholding entire citadel in stasis, with his mask being important to his state.
+    Lord Vanaduke had transcended ages while being bound to his armor, and capable of upholding entire Citadel in stasis, with his mask being important to his state.
 - Maulos is transformed by everfrost, seem to have retained mind of his own, compared to rest of trojans.

     He is capable of frost magic affecting an entire fiendish city of Amu-Sol.
 And as trojans were already covered, we believe that the curse in question can manifest differently depending on its application, resulting in different effects and magnitude, but inevitably tracing back to the Underworld and greater understanding of nature of shadow damage.